thecity/lakitu/README.md

 * Monitor a Resque queue backlog.
 * Make sure a set of Heroku config settings stay up to date.
 * Scale resque workers based on queue size.
+* Monitor the memory usage and uptime of a set of Redis servers.
-* Make sure a set of memcached servers are up.
+* Make sure a set of EC2-based memcached servers are up.
 * Take an RDS snapshot every so often.

 He will: